 What To Do If You are Falsely Accused of Sexual Assault

-If you’ve been falsely accused of sexual assault, you need to be start protecting yourself.
-Find a criminal defense attorney as soon as you suspect you may be investigated.
+If you’ve been falsely accused of sexual assault, you need to start protecting yourself.
+Find an aggressive criminal defense attorney as soon as you suspect you may be investigated.

 Most people in this scenario believe that since they didn’t do anything wrong, the court will find them innocent, or they may not even need to go to trial over it.

 It’s also natural to want to tell “your side”, thinking you’ll be able to clear up any “confusion” by enlightening the police with the truth.

 However, defending yourself from these types of accusations is rarely, if ever, that easy.
 And, without the advice of a seasoned Denver criminal defense attorney to help you deal with these allegations head-on, you’ll more than likely do yourself more harm than good, regardless of your intentions.
 This holds true even if you believe your charges or accusations hold no merit.

 At WeedenLaw, we offer free legal advice for many reasons.
 This is certainly one of them.

 False Sexual Assault Allegations are Serious